jdharmon/scryfallapi/README.md

 ## Pre-generated clients

-You mad add these clients as submodules to your own code.
+You may add these clients as submodules to your own code.

 * [C#](https://github.com/jdharmon/scryfallapi-csharp)
 * [Go](https://github.com/jdharmon/scryfallapi-go)